 Simay-e Azadi’s goals are:

 - Fund educational broadcasts internationally to reach the Iranian public;

-- Broadcast documentary films marking events of worldwide magnitude, which are otherwise unavailable to the Iranian public, such as International Holocaust Remembrance Day;
+- Broadcast documentary films marking events of global magnitude, which are otherwise unavailable to the Iranian public, such as the International Holocaust Remembrance Day;

 - Facilitate programs to promote democracy, human rights, and a secular non-nuclear republic in Iran;